 A fixed amount of EUR 200 on transfer of business real estate whether subject to VAT or not.
 Mortgage and cadastral taxes (imposte ipotecarie e catastali respectively) apply at the fixed amount of EUR 200 on transfers of residential real estate (the fixed amount is EUR 100 for certain residential real estate transfers, which are exempt from VAT).
 Mortgage and cadastral taxes are payable on transfers of business real estate, whether subject to VAT or not, at a total rate of 4 percent (3 percent and 1 percent, respectively) reduced to 2 percent (1.5 percent and 0.5 percent respectively) if either the purchaser or the seller or both are Italian closed-end real estate investment funds.

 Stamp duties (imposta di bollo) are levied on certain documents, contracts and registers (e.g. bank cheques, statements of accounts, bills, written contracts, judicial acts, accountancy books).
 No stamp duty is payable on the transfer of shares.

-Resident companies are subject to IMU (Imposta municipale propria) in respect of their immovable property (buildings, developable land, rural land) located in Italy.
+Resident and non-resident companies are subject to IMU (Imposta municipale propria) in respect of their immovable property (buildings, developable land, rural land) located in Italy.
 IMU is based on the cadastral value of the immovable property, which is confirmed by the tax authority.
 The standard IMU rate is 0.76 percent.